dieterich-lab/rna_protein_xlnet/README.md

 ### 2) Tokenization

-During tokenization the input sequences will be split into sub-tokens by using [byte pair encoding](https://aclanthology.org/P16-1162/).
+During tokenization the input sequences will be split into sub-tokens by using [byte pair encoding](https://aclanthology.org/P16-1162/) or split token-/characterwise (`atomic`).
 To train a tokenizer, you'll beusing the `tokenize` mode:

 ```bash
 python xlnet.py tokenize --configfile exampleconfigs/tokenize_pre-train_fine-tune.yaml
 ```

 All options but `samplesize` refer to the byte pair encoding process to set up the resulting vocabulary, where es the former can be used to downsample your file for learning the tokenizer if it is huge.

-> **Attention**: Do not change the `encoding` as this is the default encoding of one-hot-encodings for our language models.

 ```bash
 #